YOUR CAT WILL ALMOST CERTAINLY DEVELOP ARTHRITIS

-Arthritis is something we see every day at A Cat Hospital, in Henderson.
-Ninety percent of cats have arthritis in at least one joint by the time they are twelve years old, but twenty percent of cats have arthritis by the age of one.
-There is a lot your veterinarian can do to help your cat deal with the pain and immobility of arthritis, but there are also many things an owner can do to make an arthritic cat's life more comfortable.
+Arthritis is something we see every day at A Cat Hospital in Henderson, NV.
+Ninety percent of cats have arthritis in at least one joint by the time they are twelve years old.
+Even more surprising, twenty percent of cats will have arthritis by the age of one.
+There is a lot your veterinarian can do to help your cat deal with the pain and immobility of arthritis, but there are also many things an owner can do at home to make an arthritic cat’s life more comfortable.

 Simple Steps for Making Arthritis Easier for Your Cat

-Arthritis care for a cat requires paying careful attention to the cat's behavior.
-It is easy to forget that cats are small, vulnerable animals.
-They do not advertise pain or vulnerability.
-Even the most caring owner may have to be told by the veterinarian that their cat is in pain because of joint problems.
+Arthritis care for a cat requires paying careful attention to their behaviors.
+It is easy to forget that cats are small, vulnerable animals because they do not advertise pain or vulnerability.
+Even the most caring owner may not notice the signs of pain and have to be told by a veterinarian that their cat is in pain because of joint problems.
 When that happens, there are some simple changes that owners can make to keep their cats more comfortable.

 - Arrange food bowls, water bowls, and litter boxes so that the cat does not have to go up and down steps or stairs.
 Try to keep all of the cat’s activities on a single floor of your home.